 Credit Risk Management Committee (CRMC) headed by MD & CEO is the top level functional committee for Credit Risk.
 The committee considers and takes decisions necessary to manage and control credit risk within overall quantitative prudential limit set up by Board.
-The committee is entrusted with the job of recommending to the Board for its approval, clear policies on standards for presentation of credit proposal, fine-tuning required in various rating models based on feedbacks or change in market scenario, approval of any other action necessary to comply with requirements set forth in Credit Risk Management Policy/ RBI guidelines or otherwise required for managing credit risk.
-The Bank has implemented a software solution to get system support for calculation of Risk Weighted Assets for CRAR computation.
+The committee is entrusted with the job of approval of policies on standards for presentation of credit proposal, fine-tuning required in various rating models based on feedbacks or change in market scenario, approval of any other action necessary to comply with requirements set forth in Credit Risk Management Policy/RBI guidelines or otherwise required for managing credit risk.